AYeison/sinventory/README.md

 # Inventory Management System

-A simple inventory management system built with PHP and MySQL.
-This project allows you to manage products, categories, clients, and users with a web interface.
+A simple inventory management system developed with PHP and MySQL.
+This project allows you to manage products, categories, clients, and users through a web interface.

 ## Features